DenisAnthony871/RaG_App/README.md

 You need to run the indexing notebook first (`rag.ipynb`) to create the vector store.

 **Port already in use**
-Change the port in `main.py` or kill the process using port 8080.
+Change the port in `main.py` or kill the existing process using port 8080.

 **Slow responses**
-This is normal — `llama3.1` running locally on CPU can take 10-60 seconds per response depending on your hardware.
-A GPU will significantly speed this up.
+This is expected when running `llama3.1` locally on CPU — responses can take 10 to 60 seconds depending on your hardware.
+A GPU will significantly improve speed.

 ---

-## 📝 Notes
+## Notes

-- The ChromaDB folders (`chroma_db_v4`, etc.) are excluded from the repo — rebuild them locally using the notebook
+- ChromaDB folders (`chroma_db_v4`, etc.) are excluded from the repo — rebuild them locally using the indexing notebook
+- Ollama must be running before starting the API
-- Always keep `workers=1` in uvicorn since Ollama handles one request at a time
+- Keep `workers=1` in uvicorn since Ollama processes one request at a time
-- The `.env` file is excluded from git — never commit your API keys
+- The `.env` file is excluded from git — never commit API keys to the repository